-Planning can be a dirty word in any aspect of business, especially Marketing.
+Planning can be a dirty word in any aspect of business, especially marketing.
 Planning is difficult.
 It takes time and resources to be done right.
-It takes skills, tools, and a solid process to execute.
+It takes skills, tools and a solid process to execute.
 And it takes data, data that must be cleaned and aggregated into consumable insights for it to be usable for the planners.

 Whenever we mention planning to marketers, they run for cover.
 Why is that?
-We think it’s because they know it’s difficult and they lack confidence that their plans will produce the desired and, in some cases, committed results because they are based on a foundation of poor process, tools, skills and data.
+We think it’s because they know it’s difficult and they lack confidence that their plans will produce the desired and, in some cases, committed results because they are based on a foundation of poor processes, tools, skills and data.

 In a recent SiriusDecisions study on planning maturity, respondents stated that even when they had access to data, too often, almost 70% of the time, it was either difficult to access or not consumable.

 It doesn’t have to be this way!
 That last sentence should be shouted outloud for the fully intended effect.
 We can take simple steps in the right direction to create plans that instill confidence, are executable and realistic and have the potential to deliver real impact.
 CEOs want to see the attribution that marketing brings to the table.
 CFOs don’t like surprises.
 Ultimately, the CEO expects the CMO to commit to and deliver specific tangible results.
 Without a good plan to manage the performance, the CMO doesn’t stand a chance.
 It is no secret that CMO job tenure hovers around 18 months (and has for decades).